LindseyArndt/tree_traversal/README.md

 # data-structures-Projects
-Many projects from my data structures class.
+A project from my data structures class.
+In this assignment we had to create a tree and traverse the tree.
+This was my first experience using nodes.

-Each folder into the Eclipse IDE
+Each folder can by imported into the Eclipse IDE